Under the Republic

 Sources:

-Gowing, Peter G. Muslim Filipino: Heritage and Horizon.
-Quezon City: New Day Publishers, 1979.
+Gowing, Peter G. 1979.
+Muslim Filipino: Heritage and Horizon.
+Quezon City: New Day Publishers.

-Gross, Max L. A Muslim Archipelago: Islam and Politics in Southeast Asia.
-Washington, DC: NDIC Press, 2007.
+Gross, Max L. 2007.
+A Muslim Archipelago: Islam and Politics in Southeast Asia.
+Washington, DC: NDIC Press.

 New Administration, Same Old Policies

-One of the colonial policies that Christian Filipino Politicians pursued was the sending of Christian settlers from Luzon and Visayas which slowly marginalized the Muslims in Mindanao.
-This policy caused unrest and strife which later forced the Muslims to once again fought the Manila colonial government.
+One of the colonial policies that Christian Filipino politicians pursued was the sending of Christian settlers from Luzon and the Visayas which slowly marginalized the Muslims in Mindanao.
+This policy caused unrest and strife which later forced the Muslims to once again fight the Manila colonial government.

-After Sulu and Mindanao were illegally annexed by the American government to the newly established Philippine state in 1946, the welfare of the Muslims were now in the hands of the Manila Christian Politicians.
+After Sulu and Mindanao were illegally annexed by the American government to the newly established Philippine state in 1946, the welfare of the Muslims was now in the hands of the Manila Christian politicians.
 While many Muslim leaders found some political positions both local and national in this new government, most Muslims did not share this sense of national unity.

-The implementation of Western Christian based national laws were often in conflict with their Adat (customary) and Islamic laws especially those pertaining to personal and family relations that the Muslims have been accostomed to.
-Public school system did not differ much with those during the American occupation and Commonwealth government.
-The same currilum was implemented to all children regardless of religion and cultural differences.
-Christian Filipino educators still carried the idea of assimilating the Muslims into a larger national community while the Muslims have different history and distinct culture.
-Thus, Muslim parents thought that this school curriculum was no different from that with the Americans which was to alienate their children from Islam
+The implementation of Western Christian-based national laws was often in conflict with their Adat (customary) and Islamic laws especially those pertaining to personal and family relations that the Muslims have been accustomed to.
+The public school system did not differ much from those of the American occupation and Commonwealth government.
+The same curriculum was implemented for all children regardless of religion and cultural differences.
+Christian Filipino educators still carried the idea of assimilating the Muslims into a larger national community while the Muslims have a different history and distinct culture.
+Thus, Muslim parents thought that this school curriculum was no different from that of the Americans which was to alienate their children from Islam.

 Sources:

-Che Man, W K. Muslim Separatism: The Moros of Southern Philippines and the Malays of Southern Thailand.
-Quezon City : Ateneo de Manila University Press, 1990.
+Che Man, W K. 1990.
+Muslim Separatism: The Moros of Southern Philippines and the Malays of Southern Thailand.
+Quezon City: Ateneo de Manila University Press.

 Gutierrez, E and S Borras.
+2004.
 The Moro Conflict: Landlessness and Misdirected State Policies.
-Washington DC : East-West Center, 2004.
+Washington DC: East-West Center.

 Sources: